 Before discussing the more ‘traditional’ student marketing methods, it is only right that we discuss how student marketing has been impacted by the tragic Covid-19 pandemic.

-However, one thing that has grown significantly in recent weeks is the push toward virtual events.
+However, one thing that has grown significantly throughout 2020 is the push toward virtual events.
 Hosted on online platforms, these events have the potential to reach a much wider audience.
 The events can be paid-for or free, and are usually hosted on an online event platform.
 Don’t know where to start?
 Here are some of the best platforms to host your virtual event.
 There are two main types of virtual event:

 - Virtual conferences & tradeshows